 Give it Body

 Bulk up your greens with plenty of veggies, fruits and other plants.
 Classic salad toppings like carrot, cucumber and tomato are popular, but there are plenty of other options to add colors, flavors and textures.
-Get creative!
+Use what’s in season or fresh from your garden and get creative!

 Additions like bell pepper, onion and radish add pops of flavor and additional health benefits.
 Bell peppers are packed with vitamin C while onions and radishes are rich in other nutrients.
 Additional salad-friendly flavor bombs include briny olives and earthy beets.